"Actionable Insights to Fuel Your Growth"

 Rising Demand for Clean Energy to Drive Renewable Energy Segment Growth

-By power source, the market covers (non renewable {gas turbines and IC engines} and renewable {solar and wind}).
+By power source, the market covers non renewable {gas turbines and IC engines} and renewable {solar and wind}.

+The non-renewable segment is the second dominating segment with CAGR of 12.19%.
+Many regions (especially in Asia, Africa, and island nations) face power shortages or grid limitations in remote or coastal locations.
 Non-renewable floating power plants typically powered by gas turbines, diesel, or heavy fuel oil offer a quick solution to add capacity where land-based power plants are difficult to build.

 By Power Rating